There is a problem with how we look at traffic generation.

 It supports all major opt-in form types (including 2 step opt-in forms and popovers), has an easy to use form editor and powerful testing/analytics functionality.

-Alternatively you can find a more detailed comparison of some of the other top list building plugins in this post.
+Alternatively you can find a more detailed comparison in my article on WordPress email subscription plugins.

 The single list building strategy that works better than anything else